wandb/docs/docs/guides/launch/setup_launch_kubernetes.md

 # Set up Kubernetes

-The following sections outline the steps required to set up and run jobs on Kubernetes with W&B Launch
+The following sections outline how to configure a launch queue and agent to execute jobs on a Kubernetes cluster such as Amazon Elastic Kubernetes Service (Amazon EKS) or Google Kubernetes Engine (GKE).

 ## Prerequisites
 Before you get started, ensure you have the: